ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/grep11-setup.md

 The systems administrator must[^1] dedicate one or more domains of one or more Crypto Express cards to the Hyper Protect Virtual Servers LPAR in order to use the GREP11 server.
 These Crypto Express cards must be defined in EP11 mode to your IBM Z or LinuxONE server in order to be used by a GREP11 server.
 These tasks are documented in the Hyper Protect Virtual Servers documentation, or in IBM publications referenced in the Hyper Protect Virtual Servers documentation.

-The version of Hyper Protect Virtual Servers that we will be using in this lab is version 1.2.1, which became generally available on July 17, 2020.
+The version of Hyper Protect Virtual Servers that we will be using in this lab is version 1.2.2.1, which was released on November 6, 2020.

 A GREP11 server communicates with one and only one Crypto Express domain, and vice versa.
 You can run multiple GREP11 servers if you have multiple domains configured to your Hyper Protect Virtual Servers LPAR.